jd84/fissh/README.md

 ## Quick Start

-Once `fissh` is installed on your computer.
-Try running `fissh --version` to make sure that is installed correctly, create a file named `fissh.yml` in `~/.ssh/`.
+Once `russh` is installed on your computer.
+Try running `russh --version` to make sure that is installed correctly, create a file named `russh.yml` in `~/.ssh/`.

 Example **config.yml**